bxparks/AceTime/examples/MemoryBenchmark/README.md

 * Create various test objects as global variables instead of stack variables to get a more accurate measurement of their static memory consumption.

+In v1.9.0:
+* Reduce flash usage of `BasicZoneManager` and `ExtendedZoneManager` by 1100-1300 bytes on AVR processors:
+    * Extract `BasicZoneProcessorCache` and `ExtendedZoneProcessorCache` out of `BasicZoneManager` and `ExtendedZoneManager`, making them non-templatized.
+    * Remove all `virtual` methods from `ZoneManager`, making the ZoneManager hierarchy non-polymorphic.

 ## Arduino Nano

 * 16MHz ATmega328P